-- 1. Pelvic inflammatory disease (PID).
-The onset of pain in PID usually occurs within 7 days of menstruation.
-Cervical motion tenderness, a white vaginal discharge, and bilateral adnexal tenderness suggest PID.
+- Pelvic inflammatory disease (PID).
+The onset of pain in PID usually occurs within 7 days of 1. menstruation.
+Cervical motion tenderness, а white vaginal discharge, and bilateral adnexal tenderness suggest PID.
 Ultrasound can help distinguish PID from appendicitis - Ectopic pregnancy.
-A pregnancy test should be performed in all female patients of childbearing age presenting with abdominal pain.
-Ultrasonography is diagnostic. - Ovarian cysts can cause sudden pain by enlarging or rupturing.
-The cysts are detected by transvaginal ultrasonography. - Ovarian torsion.
+A pregnancy test should be performed in all female patients of childbearing age presenting with abdominal pain Ultrasonography is diagnostic. - 3.
+Ovarian cysts can cause sudden pain by enlarging or rupturing.
+The cysts are detected by - 4.
+Ovarian torsion.
 The ischemic ovary often can be palpated on bimanual pelvic examination.
 The diagnosis is confirmed by ultrasonography.
+References: See page 112.